British retailers start online sales early

 Hard-pressed shoppers have been leaving it later to buy presents in the hope that retailers would slash prices, the British Retail Consortium said.

-It was forecasting that 5 billion pounds would be spent in the shops on Saturday and Sunday combined, the last weekend before Christmas.
+It was forecasting that 5 billion pounds ($8.1 billion) would be spent in the shops on Saturday and Sunday combined, the last weekend before Christmas.

 Richard Dodd, the BRC's head of Media and Campaigns, said weekend trading had met expectations.